thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+10/8/20 Daily data (under the /dailies/ folder) has been added for 10/7 and 10/6, note that some tweets will bleed into the following day due to different timezones captured.

 10/6/20 Daily data (under the /dailies/ folder) has been added for 10/5 and 10/4, note that some tweets will bleed into the following day due to different timezones captured.

 10/5/20 Version 30 of the dataset, we have added the regular weekly update and some additional historical tweets in Russian, courtesy of our collaborators.
 Dailies have been added for 10/3, 10/2, and 10/1.